Dreamteam Calamities: Katrina

 "I'll be ready."

 She had just gotten out of the shower when she heard the most unholy roar from the open door leading to the north.
-It was deep and guttural and unbeleivably loud, and when she had finised dressing and come out she found Ken straddling a large machine.
+It was deep and guttural and almost painfully loud, and when she had finished dressing and stepped out she found Ken straddling a large machine.
 It was a bright red monstrosity that whined, and when it did she saw the grass underneath it bend away as if in fear.
-“What is that thing?” she shouted over it.
+"What is that thing?" she shouted over it.

 "This is a Mambo Technology Skybike Mark 2.
 Unbelievably rare.
 There were less than fifty made, and I think I found the last one in existence.
 Only the frame is authentic, though.
 The rest is cobbled together out of Pendorian kit parts, but the action is real."
 He pointed to a front faring.
 "There's an air intake there, and two of the smallest high-performance jet engines ever made on Terra underneath.
 The rest of it is computer power to make the nozzles behave, and fuel tanks.
 I cheat; these things have SDisks.
 But without them, it's got about a thirty-minute flight time."
 He smiled.
 "And it's a hell of a ride."